Silicon Fab AI Maturity Wheel

 - Resistance to change from employees can slow down the AI adoption process.

-- Data quality issues may hinder successful AI model training and implementation.
+- Data quality issues may hinder successful AI model training and implementation efforts.

-- Integration with existing legacy systems poses significant technical challenges.
+- Integration with existing legacy systems poses significant technical challenges and risks.

 - Skill gaps in the workforce may necessitate additional training and development efforts.